exasol/pyexasol/doc/user_guide/examples.rst

 Basic preparation steps are required to see examples in action.

-1. Install PyEXASOL with *optional dependencies*.
+1. Install PyExasol with *optional dependencies*.
-2. Download `PyEXASOL source code <https://github.com/exasol/pyexasol/archive/master.zip>`_ and unzip it.
+2. Download `PyExasol source code <https://github.com/exasol/pyexasol/archive/master.zip>`_ and unzip it.
 3. Make sure Exasol is installed and dedicated schema for testing is created.
 You may use free `Exasol Community Edition <https://www.exasol.com/portal/display/DOWNLOAD/Free+Trial>`_ for testing purposes.
 4. Open ``/examples/`` directory and edit file ``_config.py``.
 Input your Exasol credentials.
 5. Run script to prepare data set for testing: